ironhack-labs/lab-es6-promises/README.md

 $ git push origin master
 ```

 Create Pull Request so your TAs can check up your work.
 Write your JavaScript in the provided `script.js` file.
-You'll be calling the `addFood()` function from script.js, but do not alter it.
+You'll be calling the `addFood()` function from script.js, but do not alter addFood.js.

 ## Out of Sync
 **Notice how the steps to cooking the food are out of order, and all the images are already on the table**